undersight/undersight.co/src/pages/projects/citizensforeurope/index.md

 <article role="article">

 The original proposal had an additional detail we ended up having to drop.
 At the time, I was looking for ways to increase engagement with the target audience, and I figured there was a clear opportunity to do it right in the organisation's name.
 If you simply replace the words Citizens and Europe, you can use the logo as a vessel for any personal or political message you want to broadcast.
-To allow for the brand not to get lost in the process, the word "for" was styled differently in the original logo, so that even when you take away the star and replace two thirds of the name, the brand is still recognizable.
+To allow for the brand not to get lost in the process, the word "for" was styled differently in the original logo, so that even when you take away the star and replace two-thirds of the name, the brand is still recognizable.

 </article>